 Rental Advice & Initial Visit

 The first step for renting out a property is an initial appraisal.
 A member of our team will book a convenient time to meet you at the property.
-This allows us to provide you with our professional opinion on the property condition, any changes required to make it compliant for renting, and the rental value that we believe it could achieve.
+This allows us to provide you with our professional opinion on the property's condition, any changes required to make it compliant for renting, and the rental value that we believe it could achieve.

 Property Advertising & Marketing (To Let)

-In order to maximise your chance of finding the perfect tenant, the property must be prepared for viewings.
+In order to maximise your chance of finding the perfect Contract Holder, the property must be prepared for viewings.
 Our team will make sure that the property is in a safe and presentable condition to carry out the viewings.
 We’ll then schedule appointments with interested parties at a convenient time, carried out by our trained viewings team.
 Alternatively, you can conduct the viewing yourself if preferred.
 Neighbourhood Properties also offer virtual property viewings which are particularly useful for those who are relocating to the area.

 Landlord Compliance, Safety Checks, and Certificates.